This post covers the overview of Oracle Integration Cloud (OIC) For Beginners and contains key points that a beginner should know.

 Note: In a nutshell, Oracle Integration is a combination of 3 Services (Integration Cloud Service + Process Cloud Service + Visual Builder Cloud Service) as shown in the below image.

 4. You can register for FREE Oracle Cloud Trial Account using our step by step guide at https://k21academy.com/cloud01

-5. After registration, log in to Cloud Console and follow the below steps to add Oracle Integration Cloud Service on Dashboard.
+5. After registration, log in to Cloud Console and follow the below steps to navigate Oracle Integration Cloud Service.

-6. Next task is to create an Instance of Oracle Integration.
+6. The next task is to create an Instance of Oracle Integration.

 Note: Stay Tuned for Step by Step instructions to create an Oracle Integration Instance in our next Post.